 Here are some things that I personally do for perfect cakes.

-• Chill the batter for 5–10 minutes before baking if your kitchen is warm.
-It can help set the outside quicker, keeping the inside molten.
+- Chill the mini lava cake batter in muffin tins for 5–10 minutes before baking if your kitchen is warm.
+It can help set the outside quicker, keeping the inside gooey and molten.

 Conclusion